Thank you for inquiring about our APA accredited internship*. We are excited and proud

-LSUHSC School of Medicine offers three distinct tracks allowing for either broad/generalist training, or highly specialized/focused training in Clinical Psychology.
-We typically offer six (6) internship positions each year; two (2) positions for the Child/Adult track, two (2) for the Adult track, two (2) for the Infant/Child track and one (1) for the Pediatric Psychology track.
-The Child/Adult track clinical psychology intern has the opportunity to obtain generalist training working with a diverse population of clients/patients across the life span.
+LSUHSC School of Medicine offers three distinct tracks allowing for highly specialized/focused training in Clinical Psychology.
+This year we will offer five (5) internship positions; two (2) for the Adult track, two (2) for the Infant/Child track and one (1) for the Pediatric Psychology track.
 The Adult track intern has the opportunity to obtain more focused/highly specialized adult inpatient and outpatient experience, while the Infant/Child track intern has the opportunity to obtain highly specialized training in their work with infants, school-aged children, adolescents, and their caregivers.
 The pediatric track was added beginning in 2023 and offers specialized training in a Children's Hospital with an inpatient and outpatient pediatric focus.

 LSUHSC School of Medicine offers many exciting opportunities for working with diverse treatment populations and gaining varied clinical experiences.
 The cultural diversity of the Crescent City provides a rich training ground that will prepare you for a very challenging and rewarding career in psychology.
 The faculty also welcome applicants from diverse backgrounds and provide interns with resources and support within our program and within the larger medical school to assist individuals with personal and professional growth over the internship year.
 For example, interns are invited to participate in organizations within the medical school, such as LGBTQ + Allies Organization for the Cultural Understanding in the Sciences and Association for Women in Science.
 The Section of Psychology also has a Committee for Diversity, Equity, Inclusion and Belonging, which interns are invited to participate in, to ensure the inclusion and respect of all individuals by examining and re-examining our practices, materials and on-going efforts to create a welcoming work environment.

 We invite you to contact the program to learn more about the opportunities that are available and to browse our brochure which provides a detailed overview of the training program.
-We are also offering virtual open houses for the internship program prior to the application deadline.
+We will be hosting two virtual open house sessions in October to provide applicants with an opportunity to ask the Training Director questions and learn more about the program.
+The dates for open houses will be Friday, October 13th from 1-2pm CST and Wednesday, October 18th from 11am-12pm CST.
+Please email Jennifer Olivarez at joliv8@lsuhsc.edu for the zoom link.

 Sincerely,